horleas/pacman/README.md

 + Mechanic to place Bonus at the beginning of the map
 + Modify some map to place Bonus (Tuto Dash with bonus placed)
 + Clean Some code
-+ Add Restart Level on key 'R'
++ Add Restart Level on key 'R' ( to prevent blocking in an area)
 + Add Swap Board Color on key 'C' (9 Color Available)
 + Make Compatible with Jar exportation
++ Balance the difficulty of the game with bonus

 TODO :
 + Add Map(Warping puzzle etc)
++ Add Iconeimage
++ Add "Bonus" Decrease Dash
 + Add Map All Tutorial
 + Add bonus ( to Eat ghost)
 + Add Score Serialization